Home > Motors

 The Best Jumper Cables of 2024

 Using jumper cables to start a dead battery will get you going again and allow you to drive somewhere safe.
-Instead of getting stranded, here are some booster cables that we field-tested to determine what works best.
+Instead of getting stranded, check out our favorite field-tested booster cables.

 Profile of Energizer jumper cable set on engineA set of jumper cables connected to a vehicle engine's battery terminal posts; (photo/Derek Mau)